Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Introduction

-The main contribution of this paper is the derivation of a principled mathematical approximation of the GCI fusion rule of two PMB densities, and the resulting distributed MOF algorithms.
-The only approximation involved is in the computation of the power of a PMB, which we approximate by an unnormalised PMB density with a closed form expression.
+The main contribution of this paper is the derivation of a principled mathematical approximation of the GCI fusion rule for two PMB densities, and the resulting distributed MOF algorithms.
+The only approximation involved is in the computation of the power of a PMB, which we approximate by an unnormalised PMB density with a closed-form expression.
 This approximation results from approximating the power of a sum by a sum of powers, which is an upper bound and a standard approximation in GCI fusion \cite{Battistelli13}.
 Then, the GCI rule consists of the calculation of the normalised product of these unnormalised PMB densities.
-We show in this paper that this product is a PMBM density with closed-form expression, see Figure \ref{fig:Approximate-GCI-fusion} for a diagram.
-A second contribution of this paper is the Gaussian implementation of the GCI-PMB fusion rule.
+We show in this paper that this product is a PMBM density with a closed-form expression, see Figure \ref{fig:Approximate-GCI-fusion} for a diagram.
+This procedure naturally assigns potential objects in the two densities, with the possibility of leaving them unassigned, without the need of external assignment procedures.
+We also show that the proposed GCI-PMB fusion rule minimises a lower bound on the GCI weighted sum of KLDs.
+A second contribution is the Gaussian implementation of the GCI-PMB fusion rule.
+A third contribution is the extension of the proposed fusion rule to sensors with limited fields of view (FoVs).
 Simulation results show the benefits of the proposed fusion rule.

 The rest of the paper is organised as follows.
 Section \ref{sec:Problem-formulation} presents the problem formulation.
 The approximate GCI fusion rule for two PMBs is derived in Section \ref{sec:Approximate-GCI-Fusion}.
 Section \ref{sec:Gaussian-GCI-PMB-implementation} addresses the Gaussian implementation of the GCI-PMB fusion rule.
+Section \ref{sec:Application-limited_Fov} explains how to extend this fusion rule to sensors with limited FoVs.
 Lastly, simulation results and conclusions are provided in Sections \ref{sec:Simulations} and \ref{sec:Conclusions}, respectively.